 For many of us, this is furthest from the truth, but it only feeds our desire to obtain love.
 Our movies, our stories and our history all celebrate it as life’s ultimate goal—the best solution for all of our pain and struggle.
 And because we idealize love, we overestimate it.
 As a result, our relationships pay a price.

 A healthy relationship requires more than pure emotion and lofty passions, and we need to understand that.
-The secret of the successful relationship hinges on deeper and more important values.
+The secret of a successful relationship hinges on deeper and more important values.
 The problem with idealizing love is that it causes us to develop unrealistic expectations about what love actually is and what it can do for us.

 My ex boyfriend and I were madly in love with each other.
 We also lived in different cities, had families who hated each other, and went through weekly bouts of meaningless drama and fighting.